About Holly Gordon, DMH

 SFCP Admissions Committee

-I have taught case formulation, psychotherapy technique and adolescent development extensively at UCSF, CPMC, St Mary’s Hospital, SFCP Extension Division and SFCP training program for psychoanalysts.
-For a list of courses taught, please contact me.
+I have taught case formulation, psychotherapy technique and adolescent development extensively at UCSF, CPMC, St Mary’s Hospital, SFCP Extension Division and SFCP training program for psychoanalysts

-I have spoken about resolving conflict in couple relationships at SFCP Public Lecture Series, Golden Gate Mothers’ Association, and UCSF.
+- Resolving Conflict in Couple Relationships, SFCP Public Lecture Series, Golden Gate Mothers’ Association, UCSF

 American Psychological Association